jtaizhang/gr-deep_jscc_test/README.md

 # Deep-JSCC video transmission modules on GNU Radio

+Based on the work of r0ymanesco

 C++ blocks: